isaacrankin/launch/README.md

 #Installation & Usage

 Before starting, check you have all the dependencies installed (listed below).

-After cloning the repo...
+After cloning the repo follow the steps below.

-1. Open config directory
+1. Open the config directory

 		cd src/config